Dana94/2019-website/blog/2020-09-11-checking-prop-types-in-react.md

 }
 ```

+So not passing the `quote` will result in this error.

 ![Props required error](./images/2020-09-11/required-error.png)
 _Props required error_

-If your prop can be more than one type, you can use `oneOfType` to pass validation.
+If your prop can be more than one type, you can use `oneOfType` to pass validation by listing them in an array as an argument.

 ```js
 Card.propTypes = {